Michanix/Python-project/README.md

 <h2>Install process:</h2>

-If requirements are satisfied, just run the next command to install required libraries/packages:<br>
+If requirements are satisfied, just clone the repository and run the next command to install required libraries/packages:<br>
 <code>pip install -r requirements.txt</code>

 And run the program <code>python3 main.py</code>